suvanbanerjee/text-encryptor/README.md

 # Python Based Text Encryptor
 ## Description
-A simple python file to encrypt and decrypt files using a password
+A simple python script to encrypt and decrypt text using a password

 ## 🚀 Getting Started